 – By a leaf

 Q2.
-Have you seen people playing different musical instruments like flute, dholak, been …., guitar, mridang, etc. Can you recognize their sounds with your eyes closed?
+Have you seen people playing different musical instruments like flute, dholak, been, guitar, mridang, etc.?
+Can you recognise their sounds with your eyes closed?
 Find out more about these musical instruments.
 Collect their pictures too.

-Answer: Yes by closing my eyes I can recognize the sounds of flute, dholak, been …., guitar, mridang, etc.
+Answer: Yes, by closing my eyes, I can recognise the sounds of flute, dholak, been, guitar, mridang, etc.

-Flute: It is one the musical instruments by blowing air we use this instrument.
-Hence it is a wind instrument.
+Flute: It is one of the musical instruments into which we blow air to play.
+Hence, it is a wind instrument.

-Guitar: It is a type of sting instrument, consists of strings in it.
+Guitar: It is a type of sting instrument consisting of strings in it.

 Been: It is also a type of wind instrument.
-Played by blowing the air from mouth.
+It is played by blowing the air from the mouth.

 Do this and discuss